jinwood/jinwood.github.io/data/blog/integration-tests-and-serverless.md

 ---
-title: On integration tests, serverless and flakiness
+title: Integration Tests, Serverless Architecture, and Flakiness: A Tale of Troubleshooting
 summary: A tale of integration test woes
 tags: [testing, serverless, aws]
 date: '2023-07-07'
-draft: true
 ---

 We use integration tests heavily at work.
 They're a great way to confirm that functional pieces of our systems work together as expected.
-I have been working on a microserver for a few months and have gradually built up a suite of tests to ensure that the various internal components work together as expected.
+I have been working on a microservice for a few months and have gradually built up a suite of tests to ensure that the various internal components work together as expected.

 Internally, the tests are nothing groundbreaking.
 We use [Jest](https://jestjs.io) to run the tests and a few helper libraries like [wait-for-expect](https://www.npmjs.com/package/wait-for-expect) to wait for asynchronous operations to complete.

-I spent more time than I'm willing to admit trying to figure out why one test in particular was intermittently failing.
-Approximately 1 in 5 runs would fail, but the failure was not consistent.
+Approximately one in five runs would fail, but the failure was not consistent.
 Typically, re-running our CI pipeline would result in a pass.

-It turns out that several elements of this particular component were either badly designed or missunderdtood by me.
+It turns out that several elements of this particular component were either badly designed or misunderstood by me.
 I felt it was worth documenting the issues I encountered and how I resolved them.

 ## The component